ekryshen/mpdroot/README.md

 Look for your OS in the link below to install required dependencies
 [Dependencies link](https://github.com/FairRootGroup/FairSoft/blob/master/legacy/dependencies.md)

+Additionally:
-Additionally development package for fftw3 library is required to install MpdRoot (fftw3-devel for RedHat based OS, fftw3-dev for Debian based OS)
+- development package for fftw3 library is required to install MpdRoot (fftw3-devel for RedHat based OS, fftw3-dev for Debian based OS)
+- clang-format version 13.0.0 (make sure you install only this version) is required to install if you are a developer:
+if version 13.0.0 is unavailable for your linux distro, then install pipx [pipx installation instructions](https://pypa.github.io/pipx/installation/)

 NOTE: If you are new user we strongly suggest you install FairSoft and FairRoot by copying the [scripts/install_fairApr21](https://git.jinr.ru/nica/mpdroot/-/raw/dev/scripts/install_fairApr21?inline=false) to your $HOMEDIR and run: